City-of-Helsinki/respa/README.md

 ------------

 ### Why is it called Respa?
-Short for "RESurssi PAlvelu" i.e. Resource Service.
+Short for "RESurssiPAlvelu" i.e. Resource Service.

 Installation
 ------------